jdelrue/jumpscale_core/docs/howto/setting_up_a_development_schroot.md

 copying files to and from /tmp), and the fifth entry must match the subdirectory created in the chroot (threefoldtech).

-It is **not recommended** to try to have multiple development branches inside one single chroot: instead, create separate chroots, one per development branch.
-It is perfectly fine to cp -aux one entire chroot (snapshot it) to make life easier.

 Run the following commands to get the mount binds to activate (don't reboot, it is totally unnecessary):